Big Divorce Settlement

 The divorce between Chinese pharmaceutical tycoon Du Weimin and his now ex-wife Yuan Liping has become one of Asia’s most expensive divorces settlements.
 Yuan Liping became a billionaire overnight after she received nearly half of her husband’s stock in his vaccine manufacturing business in the divorce.
 The stocks were worth over $3 billion dollars according to reporting by Bloomberg.

 Surprisingly, this divorce is not the most expensive divorce case in history.
-We wrote about the Bezos divorce last year, and ultimately MacKenzie Bezos “settled for” a $38 billion settlement – a king’s ransom to everyone in the world not named Bezos, but only a quarter of the estimated $160 billion fortune at stake.
+We wrote about the Bezos divorce last year, and ultimately MacKenzie Bezos “settled for” a $38 billion divorce settlement – a king’s ransom to almost everyone in the world not named Bezos, but only a quarter of the estimated $160 billion fortune at stake.
 That still made her the 4th richest woman in the world, but given that Amazon was not only founded during the marriage, but she helped to found it, her billionaire status is not surprising.